ericmao2008/EleanorsNotes/80 Stories/84 Complete/(MF) Smuggler.md

 		* [[Mesoamerican governments distributed taxed food in times of famine]]
 		* [[the technical and psychological design rationale behind everyday things]]
 		* [[We Condone It by Our Silence by Rebecca Futo Kennedy]] -- Athenian taxes (import taxes vs. local taxes vs. extracted taxes)
+	* Baltimore vs Annapolis vs st Mary's and smuggling, see also that piece on where pirates fit into the social hierarchy

 The first thing I learned smuggling was: don’t ask questions.